ShinryuLee/kakublog/README.md

 # kakublog
-This is my first tecinical blog created in the year of 2020, tokyo.
+This is my first tecinical blog created in 2020, tokyo.